trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

    The objective is to store every user/caller addresses poking the contract.
    Rewrite the storage, and add the caller address to the set of traces.

-   At line 1, replace the line with :
+   At line 1, replace the line with:

    ```ligolang
    export type storage = set<address>;
    ```

-1. Replace the `poke` function with :
+1. Replace the `poke` function with:

    ```ligolang
    @entry